-Figure II-14: Kitchen There are two very small restrooms (005 & 006) located in the northwest corner of the basement of the Greenfield Meetinghouse.
+Figure II-14: Kitchen

+There are two very small restrooms (005 & 006) located in the northwest corner of the basement.
 Each restroom has an American Standard sink and toilet.
 There is also an American Standard urinal in the men's room.
-Between the two restrooms is a very simple privacy wall, painted cream and constructed of simple 2 x 4 lumber and gypsum board.
-This privacy wall generates a non-compliant ADA entrance into the men's restroom; additionally, neither restroom is ADA accessible.
-A large mechanical room (004) extends along the north wall of the basement of the Greenfield Meetinghouse.
+Between the two restrooms is a very simple privacy wall, painted cream and constructed of simple 2 x 4 lumber and gypsum-board.
+This privacy wall creates a non-compliant ADA entrance into the men's restroom; additionally, neither restroom is ADA accessible.

+A large mechanical room (004) extends along the north wall of the basement.
 This room has an unfinished concrete floor and exposed stud walls.
-The air handling system and boiler are located within this space, as are two large heating oil tanks, the hot water tank, and the main electrical panels for the building.
-A large storage room (003) at the
+The air handling system and boiler are located within this space, as are two large heating-oil tanks, the hot water tank, and the main electrical panels for the building.
+A large storage room (003) at the northeast corner of the basement post-dates the 1947 basement addition.
+The walls of this room are constructed of newer two-by-four construction than that seen in the rest of the lower level and the walls are sheathed in gypsum board.
+Portions of the interior have been left unfinished, with studs exposed.